dvicencio/plus1_frame_sequence_reader/README.md

 +1 frame sequence reader is a Perl program consisting of three [loops](https://www.perltutorial.org/perl-for-loop/) (subsequent loops inside the previous one), two '[if statements](https://www.perltutorial.org/perl-if/),' and two '[elsif statements](https://www.perltutorial.org/perl-if/)' to spot sequences in the +1-frame of a genome file.
 * Loop 1: places all gene sequences into a separate [array](https://www.perltutorial.org/perl-array/).

-* Loop 2: inside loop 1, lists all nucleotides of the gene in groups of three also known as codons.
+* Loop 2: inside loop 1, lists all nucleotides of the gene in groups of three (also known as codons).
 This way the loop is also commanded to read the sequence in `codon + codon` steps just as a ribosome would move through an mRNA.
    * If statement 1: inside loop2, to search for sequences with the `6` nucleotides (di-codon) of interest (this could be modified to more or less nucleotides depending of the length of sequence searched) and to retrieve the +1-frame sequence downstream of the di-codon.

 * Loop 3: inside loop 2 and "if statement 1", keeps reading through the gene squence, although in the +1-frame now, listing the nucleotides in codon groups once again.